 In a pinch, you can strip almost any wire or cable with nothing more than a sharp pocket knife or utility knife.
-We'll show you how to do this safely and carefully.
+We’ll show you how to strip wire safely and carefully.
 But for fast, accurate stripping, we recommend the specialized stripping tools we demonstrate in this article.
-They're affordable and easy to use, and they produce high-quality results.
+They’re affordable and easy to use, and they produce high-quality results.

 All the tools we show are available at home centers and electrical supply stores.
 Buy each as you need it, and you’ll soon have exactly what you need for any home wiring task.

 How to Strip Wire: Electrical cords

 Photo 1: Score the jacket

 Score a circle around the cable jacket, but don’t cut all the way through the plastic.
 This technique may look dangerous, but it’s safe as long as you apply very light pressure with the knife and keep your thumb on the opposite side of the cord.
 Carefully guide the knife around the cable until you reach your starting point.

 Bend the cable at the scored line to break the plastic covering.
 Bend it the opposite way to tear the other side and slide it off.
 Inspect the insulation on the wires underneath to make sure the blade didn’t nick them.
 If you see slices, cut off the cable and try again.